Notify me

 Indeed, even if a watch were to be made which itself had no links to the past, it can only be seen by people who are inevitably part of a culture which is mostly based in the context of the past, so a watch cannot be seen without one’s inevitable cultural context.

 The evolution of aesthetics applies to watches, with watches which were once outstandingly innovative an unusual now being seen as commonplace.
-An example is the Cartier Santos, once a unique new invention for an unusual wearer, now being the basis of most watch design . . . for the pioneering Brazilian aviator Alberto Santos-Dumont, they designed a watch to be worn on the left wrist, with what are now called lugs to hold the strap to the case and a clasp to hold it firmly (unlike a slip-on women’s bracelet), a winding mechanism on the right, and a minute hand.
+An example is the Cartier Santos, once a unique new invention for an unusual wearer, now being the basis of most watch design.
+For the pioneering Brazilian aviator Alberto Santos-Dumont, they designed a watch to be worn on the left wrist, with what are now called lugs to hold the strap to the case and a clasp to hold it firmly (unlike a slip-on women’s bracelet), a winding mechanism on the right, and a minute hand.
 They named the model the “Santos”:

 The Cartier Santos watch.
 A significant influence on watch asthetics